cherylberger/Kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns for Louse
+# An Analysis of Kickstarter Campaigns for Louise
 An analysis of the Kickstarter Campaigns